Payment Management Intestinal inflammatory disease medical concept

 It is a term used to describe disorders that involve chronic inflammation of your digestive tract.
 His classes include:

-Ulcerative Colitis : This condition causes lasting inflammation and sores (ulcers) in the inner lining of the large intestine (colon) and rectum.
+Ulcerative Colitis: This condition causes ongoing inflammation and sores (ulcers) in the inner lining of the large intestine (colon) and rectum.

-Crohn’s disease : This type of intestinal inflammation is characterized by inflammation of the lining of the digestive tract, which often extends deep into affected tissues.
+Crohn’s disease: This type of intestinal inflammation is characterized by inflammation of the digestive tract lining, which often extends deep into affected tissues.

-Inflammatory symptoms of intestinal disease vary, depending on the severity of the inflammation and where it occurs.
-In this sense, the symptoms can vary from mild to severe.
+Inflammatory symptoms of the intestinal disease vary depending on the severity of the inflammation and where it occurs.
+In this sense, the symptoms can range from mild to severe.
 You are likely to have periods of active illness, followed by periods of remission.

 Signs and symptoms that are common to both Crohn’s disease and ulcerative colitis include:

 When to suspect an inflammatory bowel disease and therefore consult a doctor

 Consult your doctor if you experience a persistent change in your bowel habits or if you have any of the signs and symptoms of inflammatory bowel disease.
 Although inflammatory bowel disease is usually not fatal, it is a severe illness that, in some cases, can cause life-threatening complications.

 The exact cause of inflammatory bowel disease remains unknown.
 Previously, the type of diet and stress were suspect, but now doctors know that while these factors can be aggravating, they are not determinants of the disease.

 A possible cause is a malfunction of the immune system.
 When your immune system tries to fight against an invading virus or bacteria, an abnormal immune response causes the immune system to attack the digestive tract cells.